lohitpt252003/backend-for-annaforces/README.md

 The `services/submission_service.py` handles the submission of solutions by users.
 It orchestrates the process of receiving a submission, saving it, judging it, and updating the relevant data.

+#### Submission Flow

+When a user submits a solution, the following steps are performed:

+1. A new submission ID is generated.
+2. The submission metadata and code are saved to the `DATA` repository.
+3. The submission is graded by the Judge Service.
+4. The submission status is updated with the judging result.
+5. The `number_of_submissions` is incremented in the corresponding user's and problem's `meta.json` files.
+6. All file operations are committed with a commit message prefixed with `[AUTO]`.

 ### Judge Service

 The `services/judge_service.py` is responsible for evaluating submitted code.
 It uses a Docker container to create a sandboxed environment for code execution.
 It retrieves test cases from the `DATA` repository and runs the user's code against them, checking for correctness and resource limits (time and memory).